3 Brilliant Alternatives to Dish Soap

 And if your diy dish soap alternative doesn’t leave your dishes sparkling, just add some vinegar to your rinse water.

 But what if you’re not in the mood for adventurous experiments, and prefer to buy a ready-made product?

 Then you can buy some truly natural dish soap.

 But it’s REALLY important to read the ingredients label first.

 Read this before buying a natural dish soap

-Big brands have noticed that it is cheaper to make dish soap with harmful chemicals that can make people sick.
+Big brands have noticed that it's cheaper to make dish soap with harmful chemicals that can make people sick.

 They also noticed that people like to choose products that won’t get them sick.

 So they started to market their products as “green” or “natural”... even when they’re not (learn more about what makes a truly eco-friendly dish soap).

 But they market their product as “organic” or “natural” anyway, making it harder for you to tell if a product is truly natural or not.